ePrivacy and GPDR Cookie Consent by Cookie Consent How much does a loft conversion cost in the UK: breakdown and tips

 Cost of windows and glazing

-Dormer windows will cost more than their Velux counterparts, which are commonly used in simple room in loft renovations.
+Dormer windows will cost more than their Velux counterparts, which are commonly used in simple room loft renovations.

 • Velux windows: on average cost £900 - £1300 each